We invite submissions to our upcoming workshop at COLM 2026.

 We welcome submissions of novel, unpublished work.
 All accepted papers are considered non-archival (so they can be submitted to other venues), but will be presented at the workshop and will be displayed at the workshop website.
 Submissions will undergo a double-blind review process and must be fully anonymized.
 Please note that there will be no rebuttal phase.

-- Long Papers: Up to 8 pages (excluding references and appendix)
+- Long Papers: Up to 9 pages (excluding references and appendix).

-We also welcome submissions that have been accepted to the ICML 2025 main conference and wish to highlight their work in the context of this workshop.
-These submissions will not undergo a second peer review process.
+We also welcome submissions from papers accepted to the COLM 2026 main conference that are relevant to the workshop’s themes.
+These submissions will not undergo a second full peer-review process.
 Instead, they will go through a light-touch review, solely to assess their relevance to the workshop’s themes.
+Authors may submit the camera-ready version of their paper, up to 9 pages.
+Anonymization is not required for this track.

 Submission Details